ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

     $ mbed compile -t arm -m K64F --profile debug

-For a complete list of supported export toolchains you can run:
+For a complete list of supported export toolchains, you can run:

     $ mbed export -h

 ### Exporting from the Arm Mbed Online Compiler